cloud-design-patterns-journey/docs/docs/labs/security/inject-k8s-secrets-vault.md

     The role connects the Kubernetes service account, `internal-app-${INITIALS}`, and namespace, `lab-security-${INITIALS}`, with the Vault policy, `internal-app-${INITIALS}`.
 The tokens returned after authentication are valid for 24 hours.

 5. Lastly, exit the `vault-0` pod.

+## Step 4: Injecting secrets into an app

 The Vault Kubernetes authentication role defined a Kubernetes service account named `internal-app-${INITIALS}`.